 - What do I do if I have questions about an assignment?

-- How much time will be involved in lectures?
+- How much time will I spend in my virtual classroom?

 - How much time will be involved in homework?

 - How do I get homework assignments, tests, etc.?

 - Will classes meet at a specific time?

 - May I begin my online class early?